 It’s also important to note that every state has its own requirements regarding diplomas, and parents should research what classes children are required to take in high school, and what standards they need to meet.
 In California, students will not only need to meet state-mandated graduation requirements, but district requirements as well, which can vary from district to district.

 Handling disagreements with your IEP team

 Clark says that it’s a good idea to become familiar with “how to word accommodations and modifications in an IEP so the intention of the team is accurately reflected in the document.”
-Check out our IEP Goal-Writing Guide and these common accommodations for tips.
+Check out our guide to write IEP goals and these common accommodations for tips.
 She also reminds us that providing the needed accommodations or modifications is part of a school’s offer of FAPE.
 The school cannot tell a parent that they are unable to provide an accommodation or modification; they are “legally required to find the right person” who can provide the supports a student needs.